andrelbourgeois/park-my-bike/README.md

 x

 ## Contributing
-We welcome contributions to this project!
+I welcome contributions to this project!
 To contribute, please follow these steps:

 - Fork this repository to your own GitHub account.
 - Create a new branch with your changes.